duckietown/gym-duckietown/README.md

 ## Introduction

-This repository contains three gym environments: `SimpleSim-v0`, `Duckiebot-v0` and `MultiMap-v0`.

 <p align="center">
 <img src="media/simplesim_1.png" width="300px"><br>
-SimpleSim-v0
+Gym-duckietown
 </p>

-The `SimpleSim-v0` environment is a simple lane-following simulator written in Python/OpenGL (Pyglet).
+Gym-duckietown is a lane-following simulator written in pure Python/OpenGL (Pyglet).
 It draws a loop of road with left and right turns, along with objects in the background.
 It implements various forms of [domain-randomization](https://blog.openai.com/spam-detection-in-the-physical-world/) and basic differential-drive physics (without acceleration).

+There are multiple registered gym environments, each corresponding to a different [map file](https://github.com/duckietown/gym-duckietown/tree/master/gym_duckietown/maps):
+- `Duckietown-straight_road-v0`
+- `Duckietown-4way-v0`
+- `Duckietown-udem1-v0`
+- `Duckietown-small_loop-v0`
+- `Duckietown-small_loop_cw-v0`
+- `Duckietown-zigzag_dists-v0`
+- `Duckietown-loop_obstacles-v0` (static obstacles in the road)
+- `Duckietown-loop_pedestrians-v0` (moving obstacles in the road)

+The `MultiMap-v0` environment is essentially a [wrapper](https://github.com/duckietown/gym-duckietown/blob/master/gym_duckietown/envs/multimap_env.py) for the simulator which will automatically cycle through all available [map files](https://github.com/duckietown/gym-duckietown/tree/master/gym_duckietown/maps).
+This makes it possible to train on a variety of different maps at the same time, with the idea that training on a variety of different scenarios will make for a more robust policy/model.

 <p align="center">
 <img src="media/duckiebot_1.png" width="300px"><br>